Four Winds Field at Coveleski Stadium: Redevelopment

 In 2007, as Coveleski Regional Stadium celebrated its 20th anniversary, the City of South Bend began a redevelopment plan for the neighborhood surrounding the ballpark prompted, in part, by the relocation of the Gates automotive dealership to Erskine Commons on the city's south side.
 The City acquired nearly 15 contiguous acres of property surrounding the park as part of a strategy to encourage new mixed-use development near the stadium and enhance its connection with the core of downtown.

 In March 2017, construction began of a $22 million apartment complex, The Ivy at Berlin Place.
 The four four-story buildings will house 121 one and two-bedroom apartments overlooking the ballpark.
 Construction is expected to be completed by opening day of 2018.

+Major stadium renovations began in the fall of 2024 and will continue for two years.
+The $48 million project will add an upper deck which will be ready for use in 2026 and increase capacity to just over 10,000.
+Features completed for the 2025 season include a new playing surface, new seating, and new protective netting.

 Naming rights

 On September 5, 2013, it was announced that the stadium would be renamed Four Winds Field at Coveleski Stadium as a result of a new partnership with Four Winds Casinos.